New TB partnership members named

 Originally from Co.
 Tyrone, Mr O’Kane graduated as a vet in 1972 in Dublin and has 46 years’ experience in a mixed veterinary practice.

-He has been the President of the North of Ireland Veterinary Association and the Association of Veterinary Surgeons in Northern Ireland.
+He has been the president of the North of Ireland Veterinary Association and the Association of Veterinary Surgeons in Northern Ireland.
 He has also been the British Veterinary Association representative for Northern Ireland.

 Dr. Sam Strain – science community

 From Co.
-Armagh, Dr. Strain has been head of Agri-Food and Biosciences Institute TB Immunology Research Group and Head of the bovine TB Culture Laboratory in Northern Ireland.
+Armagh, Dr. Strain has been head of Agri-Food and Biosciences Institute TB Immunology Research Group and head of the bovine TB Culture Laboratory in Northern Ireland.

 He is a member of Animal Health Ireland Johnes Disease Technical Working Group.
 Currently, he is chief executive of Animal Health and Welfare Northern Ireland (AHWNI).